Skip to main content

 4. Respects accessibility (focus management, reduced motion, keyboard nav)

-The first challenge was getting heading data from rendered MDX without requiring authors to maintain a separate outline.
-The solution: scan the DOM after render.
+The first challenge was getting heading data out of rendered MDX without asking authors to maintain a separate outline by hand.
+The solution was to scan the DOM after render.

 function useHeadings() {